afedynak/sarscov2-surveillance-pipeline/README.md

 ## Overview

-This pipeline processes SARS-CoV-2 variant data from raw sequencing files to the final report.
-It leverages various tools and steps for quality control, alignment, variant calling, lineage prediction, and coverage assessment.
-The pipeline provides valuable insights into viral variants, including VOC (Variants of Concern) detection, mutation frequencies, depth of coverage, and more.
+This pipeline analyzes SARS-CoV-2 NGS sequencing data to detect the relative abundances of variants in wastewater samples.
+The workflow integrates tools for quality control, read alignment, variant calling, lineage prediction, and genome coverage analysis, providing insights into variants of concern (VOCs), mutation prevalence, and sequencing depth.

 DOI: https://doi.org/10.1038/s41598-024-76925-6